lumeland/lume.land/docs/configuration/copy-static-files.md

 ## Copy by file extension

-An additional way to select files to copy is by extension.
-Use an array with the
+An additional way to select files is by extension.
+Use an array with the extensions of the files that you want to copy:
-extensions:

 ```js
 // Copy all image files